Who's Last: Critical reception

 Reviewing for AllMusic, critic Stephen Thomas Erlewine wrote of the album "it's a damn long way from Live at Leeds to Who's Last, and the distance between the two extremes is nothing short of stunning.
 Who's Last is so lifeless and lackluster that it's hard to believe the same band released both records.
 It may not be a graceful way to end the Who's career, but it's hard to imagine a better testament to why it was time for the band to come to an end."
+Rolling Stone called the album a "pointless...contractually obligated release from a tired, directionless band on its half-hearted farewell tour."

 Track listing

 All songs written by Pete Townshend, except where noted.